 Clinical diagnosis of plantar fasciitis symptoms is based on physical examination and your medical history.
 Your doctor will locate the areas of tenderness and determine whether plantar fasciitis is the reason for your discomfort or if the pain is due to another issue, such as a stress fracture.

 Home remedies like icing and rest, the use of braces, and over-the-counter arch supports and anti-inflammatory medication are the first-line treatments for plantar fasciitis.
 In a few extreme cases, a corticosteroid may have to be injected by your doctor directly into the damaged ligament to ease the pain.

-Maintaining good flexibility throughout the inter-connective chain of the lower leg including the ankle, Achilles tendon, and calf muscles is the best way to prevent plantar fasciitis, but it’s also part of a solid plantar fasciitis treatment plan.
+Maintaining good flexibility throughout the inter-connective chain of the lower leg, including the ankle, Achilles tendon, and calf muscles are the best way to prevent plantar fasciitis.
+Still, it’s also part of a solid plantar fasciitis treatment plan.

 ★★★★★ 5 Star ReviewThe best insoles yet.

 "I gotta say, I was desperate when I found these insoles.
 I suffer from plantars fasciitis and work 10+ hour shifts in a warehouse and I'm on my feet 95% of my shift so I was in constant agony with the Dr. Scholl's insoles I was using.
 So when I came across these, of course I was hoping and wishing that they'd help and I'm so incredibly happy I ordered them!
 It took a couple of days for my feet to almost fully stop aching and throbbing but I literally have almost no pain at all now.
 I just can't believe it!
 I am so eternally grateful for this company to have made this for us.
 Thank you so much for these insoles, they really made a difference in my life!!!
 I absolutely recommend them to everyone suffering from terrible foot pain 😃" - Vanessa I.